Nonprofit Boards and Parliamentary Procedure

 Parliamentary procedure is the means by which organizations make decisions.
 Contrary to common perception, parliamentary procedure is not synonymous with the book Robert's Rules of Order.
 Instead, there are several major parliamentary books.
-Robert's Rules of Order Newly Revised (10th Edition)("RONR"), used by approximately 80% of U.S. organizations, is the most popular.
+Robert's Rules of Order Newly Revised (12th Edition)("RONR"), used by approximately 80% of U.S. organizations that use a parliamentary authority, is the most popular.
 Another well-known parliamentary authority is The Standard Code of Parliamentary Procedure ("Sturgis").

 Most groups formally adopt written rules of procedure.
 This can be accomplished by adopting a bylaws provision that a book shall be the parliamentary authority.
 This authority can then be supplemented with specific rules.

 How business is conducted in a governing body may vary according to size.
 Annual meetings of large organizations are typically formal in procedure.
 According to RONR, business by a board of more than a dozen members should follow the same formal procedure.
 In contrast, formal procedure in a meeting of fewer than a dozen may hinder business.
 RONR recommends that the procedure in smaller boards be less formal, such that:

 - Members are not required to obtain the floor and can make motions or speak while seated.